NMiller20/YoRPG_3LuckyDuckies/README.md

 v5 to v6 changes:
 * Fixed some formatting issues with the text and whatnote
 * Specified monster names in encounter and battle messages
-* [WIP] a mechanism that allows the player to press ENTER/YES after reading ABOUT to generate the selection chart as opposed to the selection chart being generated in tandem.
-This prevents the user from having to scroll up
+* Created a mechanism that allows the player to type YES after reading ABOUT to generate the selection chart as opposed to the selection chart being generated in tandem.
+This prevents the user from having to scroll up <3

 TO DO LIST FOR US!!
-- DISCO / QCC
-- REPLACE CURRENT FILES TO THE V3 FILES
-- TIME SPENT
 - burn for cambrilevar? incr def for imp
 - monster 1/3 rng dodge fxn
 - if time, ultimate ability fxns